ChalmersGU-data-structure-courses/OpenDSA/RST/en/Tutorials/eclipseparameters.rst

    :figwidth: 90%
    :alt: Step 4

-5. To change the parameters you can either create a new profile or edit an existing profile.
+5. To change the parameters you can either create a new profile by starting from step one, or edit an existing profile.